Congo peafowl

-The Congo peafowl (Afropavo congensis), also known as the African peafowl or mbulu by the Bakôngo, is a species of peafowl native to the Congo Basin.
-It is one of three peafowl species and the only member of the subfamily Pavoninae native to Africa.
+The Congo peafowl (Afropavo congensis), also known as the African peafowl or mbulu by the Bakôngo, is a species native to the Congo Basin.
+It is one of three species commonly termed "peafowl" in the tribe Pavonini native to Africa.
+It represents the sole extant member of the genus Afropavo.
 It is listed as Near Threatened on the IUCN Red List.

 History

-Dr. James P. Chapin of the New York Zoological Society on an unsuccessful African expedition in search of the Okapi noticed that the native Congolese headdresses contained long reddish-brown feathers that he could not identify with any previously known species of bird.
+Dr. James P. Chapin of the New York Zoological Society on an unsuccessful African expedition in search of the okapi noticed that the native Congolese headdresses contained long reddish-brown feathers that he could not identify with any previously known species of bird.
 In 1934, Chapin visited the Royal Museum of Central Africa in Tervuren and saw two stuffed specimens with similar feathers labeled as the 'Indian peacock' which he later discovered to be the Congo peafowl, a completely different species.
 In 1955, Chapin managed to find seven specimens of the species.
 The Congo peafowl has physical characteristics of both the peafowl and the guineafowl, which may indicate that the species is a link between the two families.